ericwq/aprilsh/README.md

 The project name `Aprilsh` is derived from `April+sh`.
 This project started in shanghai April 2022, and it's a remote shell.

+## install

+Need a intall document.
+Please wait.

 ## status

-not ready for public release. check [here](status.md) for progress deatil.
+Ready for early acess.
+The missing part is install package and prediction engine tuning.
+Check [here](status.md) for progress deatil.

 ## build dependency